apostrophecms/apostrophe-documentation/modules/apostrophe-migrations/index.md

 This method will never visit the same doc twice in a single call, even if modifications are made.

+If `callback` is omitted, a promise is returned.

+If the iterator accepts only four parameters, it is assumed to return a promise.
+The promise is awaited, and the iterator must NOT invoke its callback.

 THIS API IS FOR MIGRATION AND TASK USE ONLY AND HAS NO SECURITY.

 YOUR ITERATOR MUST BE ASYNCHRONOUS.
 ### eachWidget(*criteria*, *limit*, *iterator*, *callback*) *[api]*
 Invoke the iterator function once for each widget in each area in each doc in the aposDocs collection.
-The `iterator` function receives `(doc, widget, dotPath, callback)`. `criteria` may be used to limit the docs for which this is done.

 If only three arguments are given, `limit` is assumed to be 1 (only one doc may be processed at a time).

+The `iterator` function receives `(doc, widget, dotPath, callback)`.
+`criteria` may be used to limit the docs for which this is done.
+If the iterator accepts exactly three arguments, it is assumed to return a promise, and the iterator must NOT invoke the callback.

 This method will never visit the same doc twice in a single call, even if modifications are made.

 Widget loaders are NOT called.

+If `callback` is omitted, a promise is returned.

 THIS API IS FOR MIGRATION AND TASK USE ONLY AND HAS NO SECURITY.